Arslan664/SQLPortfolio/README.md

 # SQLPortfolio
 Welcome to my SQL repository on GitHub!
-Here, you will find a collection of SQL files that cover the basics of SQL queries, as well as more advanced topics such as SQL joins, case statements, and subqueries.
+This repository contains multiple SQL files that cover a wide range of SQL topics, from basic SQL queries to more advanced features like SQL window functions, SQL views, SQL triggers, SQL pivot and unpivot, and challenge code files.

-If you are new to SQL, these files will provide you with a solid foundation on which to build your knowledge of this powerful and widely used programming language.
-For more experienced users, these files offer a refresher on the basics, and provide an opportunity to deepen your understanding of some of the more complex features of SQL.
+If you're just starting out with SQL, these files provide a solid foundation to build your knowledge of this popular programming language.
+For more experienced users, these files can serve as a useful reference or a way to brush up on SQL basics.

-In this repository, you will find detailed explanations of each topic, along with practical examples and sample queries to help you get started.
-Whether you are a student, a professional developer, or just someone who is interested in learning more about SQL, these files are a valuable resource that you won't want to miss.
+Here's an overview of the files included in this repository:

-So, take a look around, download the files, and start exploring the world of SQL!
-I hope you find these resources helpful, and I look forward to hearing your feedback and suggestions for future updates.
+basic-sql-queries.sql: Covers the basics of SQL queries, including selecting data, filtering data, and sorting data. sql-joins.sql: Explores the different types of SQL joins, such as inner join, left join, and right join. sql-case-statements.sql: Discusses the SQL case statement and how it can be used to transform data. sql-subqueries.sql: Introduces the concept of subqueries in SQL and demonstrates how they can be used to query data from multiple tables. sql-window-functions.sql: Introduces the concept of SQL window functions and demonstrates how they can be used to perform complex calculations on a subset of data. sql-views.sql: Covers SQL views and how they can be used to simplify complex queries and improve performance. sql-triggers.sql: Discusses SQL triggers and how they can be used to enforce data integrity and automate tasks. sql-pivot-unpivot.sql: Demonstrates how SQL pivot and unpivot can be used to transform data from rows to columns and vice versa. challenge-code-1.sql: Contains a challenge problem to test your SQL skills and knowledge. challenge-code-2.sql: Another challenge problem to test your SQL skills and knowledge